physta/beautiful-jekyll/user_guide.md

 By default the thermal conductivity and NL-length will be stored at K<math>&lowbar;</math>T<math>&lowbar;</math><b>size</b><math>&lowbar;</math><b>component</b><math>&lowbar;</math><b>mesh</b>.dat .

-If you use <b>Quantum Espresso</b> rewrite your `incar.in` according to the `POSCAR` format, which only requires the cell vectors and atomic positions, and run the KCM.py as:
+If you use <b>Quantum Espresso</b> rewrite your `incar.in` according to the `POSCAR` format, which only requires the cell vectors and atomic positions, and run the KCM as:

     python KCM.py --pa="0 1/2 1/2 1/2 0 1/2 1/2 1/2 0" POSCAR kappa-mxxx.hdf5